peter88szabo/Smite/README.md

 # Smite
-Quasiclassical Trajectory Calculations (QCT) To Simulat Molecular Collisions or Unimolecular Dynamics on Ab-initio or Analytical Potential Energy Surfaces
+Quasiclassical Trajectory Calculations (QCT) To Simulate Molecular/Surface Collisions or Unimolecular Dynamics on Ab-initio or Analytical Potential Energy Surfaces